 If a tooth has decay, cracks or fractures, a filling is used to do just what the name implies, seal or fill in the affected area.
 A filling prevents further damage to the tooth, while restoring its structure, function and, in the case of tooth-colored fillings, its appearance.
 At Fryeburg Dental Center, our tooth-colored fillings blend in seamlessly with your smile.
 We ensure the procedure is quick, painless and effective.
 In fact, we can sometimes treat and fill small cavities using air abrasion technology, which means no needles and no drill!
-If you suspect you need a filling, schedule a visit with Dr. Harper or Dr. Hennessy today.
+If you suspect you need a filling, schedule a visit with Dr. Harper, Dr. Hennessy or Dr. Nutter today.

 What are Tooth-Colored Fillings?